-To detect clearcutting regions, we compare two images, separated by time, and highlight the pixels, at which the new clearcuts were appeared.
+To detect clearcutting regions, we compare two images, separated by time, and highlight the pixels at which the new clearcuts were appeared.
 This problem is known as image segmentation.
 We solved it using the deep learning UNet model.

-To create a training dataset, we retrieved the small images around each clearcut (see Figure 1) and segmented the deforestation events comparing the pieces, separated by time, of the same clearcuts.
+To create a training dataset, we retrieved the small images around each clearcut (see Figure 1) and segmented the deforestation events by comparing the pieces, separated by time, of the same clearcuts.

-Our procedure of dataset creation guarantees that during training the segmentation model, as well as during the testing of it we will compare the same clearcuts (in time and space) for both sources of images.
+Our procedure of dataset creation guarantees that during training the segmentation model, as well as during the testing of it, we will compare the same clearcuts (in time and space) for both sources of images.
 The only difference between these two datasets is in the used source of imagery (PlanetScope and Sentinel-2).

 Segmentation quality metrics

-As the accuracy metrics, we used the following scoring functions, which compare the ground truth mask of clearcut, and mask predicted by a model.
+As the accuracy metrics, we used the following scoring functions, which compare the ground truth mask of clearcut, and the mask predicted by a model.